Posted on 12/5/2016

 The exhaust system includes your emissions system.
 Because this system may affect your health and the health of our Los Altos area environment, it is subject to strict government regulations.
 Satisfying these regulations demands some high-tech, computer-controlled equipment, which means that the emissions system is a lot more sophisticated than it was thirty years ago.
 Most vehicle manufacturers recommend that you have your sedan exhaust and emissions systems checked by a qualified technician at regular intervals.

-The exhaust system starts with the exhaust manifold.
 The manifold is attached to the sedan engine.
 It collects exhaust from the cylinders and directs it into the exhaust pipe.
 Gaskets seal the connection of the manifold to the engine and to other joints.
 A cracked or loose manifold or a leaking or damaged gasket can allow dangerous gases to enter the passenger compartment of a vehicle.
 One of these gases is carbon monoxide, which is colorless, odorless and deadly.
 For this reason, it is critical that Los Altos drivers keep their exhaust system in good repair.

 The pipes that connect the various parts of the exhaust system can rust or be damaged by rocks or other road debris.
 Such damage can cause dangerous gases to leak into the air.
 So it is essential that exhaust pipes get a diagnostic examination regularly.